wcshds/gpui-vue/docs/architecture.md

 15. A declared slot may be invoked through the typed Rust API or one direct `<slot>` outlet.
 Static outlet names and scoped props are type checked; unit props may be omitted, non-unit props are required, and fallback is lazy.
 A second outlet for the same declared slot is conservatively rejected even across conditional branches.
 Providers yield one `SlotContent` / `AnyElement`; multiple roots receive a synthetic `div`.
 16. A simple PascalCase identifier selects the component lane.
 Tags choose either a complete `:props={...}` value or individual attributes lowered through the generated typestate builder.
 They accept optional `:slots={...}`, or a non-self-closing body whose ordinary children provide `default` and whose direct `<template #name={pattern}>` children provide named slots; these modes cannot be mixed. `key` / `:key`, typed `@event` / `on:event` listeners, conditional chains, and keyed `v-for` are supported.
 Ordinary classes/IDs, `v-show`, and component-event modifiers remain rejected rather than introducing a semantic host wrapper.

-## Evolution path

-1. Grow the remaining typed intrinsic/component surface beyond the implemented keyboard, pointer, drag/drop, focus, wheel/pinch, and controlled `TextModelBinding` host surface, including `v-model` template lowering and a custom-component model convention, broader keyboard semantics, accessibility, and the documented class matrix.
-2. Extend the persistent PascalCase host beyond the current typed prop/slot/event/lifecycle surface with carefully specified native event conveniences, provide/inject, and broader accessibility behavior while keeping `Render`/`Entity` as the ownership boundary.
-3. Grow the explicit `Memo<T, D>` cache into dependency-aware computed/watch conveniences where entity subscriptions and GPUI's executor provide the correct ownership and disposal semantics.
-4. If desired, add a `.vue`-like file frontend that emits the same internal template representation/Rust code.
-Keep it independent of the runtime.
-5. Only if unmodified Vue TypeScript/SFC execution is a hard requirement, prototype a feature-gated compatibility crate with a pinned Vue version and differential tests.

 ## Version boundary

 The implementation pins a fixed, API-compatible GPUI-CE commit.
 GPUI remains